clcoder2425/Work-Day-Scheduler/README.md

 ## Custom Features
 - Toggle color by time block.
 - Save data entry using jquery event handling
-- Display currect day and time using ordinal format
+- Display current day and time using ordinal format
 ## Usage
 The link for the webpage is: https://clcoder2425.github.io/Work-Day-Scheduler/